-When building a report using Jet, you can create a report options window which allows you to choose specific filters to narrow down the information you want to view.
-This is typically created to give the End User (Viewer) the ability to customize what they see without compromising the integrity of the data.
-It shows as a Pop-up when running a report.
+When building a report using the Jet Excel add-in, you can create a Report Options window which allows you to choose specific filters to narrow down the information you want to view.
+This is typically created to give the End User (viewer) the ability to customize what they see without having to change the report, itself.
+It shows as a pop-up window when running a report.

 A set of worksheet tags are used to create a Report Options Window.

 Creating a Report Options window requires the use of three tags:

 This tag must appear in column A. Each row that has OPTION in column A becomes a user-selectable option in the Report Options window.

 This tag must appear in row 1.
 The intersection of the OPTION row and the TITLE column creates the title for the option.
 In the example above, cell B3 contains Start Date, which can be seen in the sample report options window.

 This tag must appear on row 1.
 The intersection of the OPTION row and the VALUE column creates the value for the option.
 In the example above, Cell C3 contains the value 1/1/2018.
 When the user opens the Report Options window, they can specify a new value.
 This value is then stored in cell C3.
 This cell can be referenced in other cells to create the report which the user desires.

 There are three additional tags which can be used to add functionality to Report Options windows: